Lip Shape and Volume

 The Role of Lips in Facial Balance

 The lips contribute to overall facial harmony and are closely related to surrounding structures such as the chin and jawline.
-Their shape, volume, and position influence how the lower face appears as a whole.
+Their shape, volume, and position influence how the lower face appears as a whole and can be assessed using reference lines from the nose, chin and jawline.

 Skin and structural characteristics